UMAprotocol/UMIPs/Add RARI as approved collateral type.md

 To accomplish this upgrade, the following changes need to be made:

-- The  RARI token  address 0xfca59cd816ab1ead66534d82bc21e7515ce441cf(https://etherscan.io/token/0xfca59cd816ab1ead66534d82bc21e7515ce441cf) needs to be added to the collateral currency whitelist introduced in UMIP-8.
+- The  RGT token  address 0xD291E7a03283640FDc51b121aC401383A46cC623(https://etherscan.io/token/0xD291E7a03283640FDc51b121aC401383A46cC623) needs to be added to the collateral currency whitelist introduced in UMIP-8.

--   A final fee of  20 RARI needs to be added for RARI  in the Store contract.
+-   A final fee of  10 RGT needs to be added for RGT in the Store contract.

 ## Rationale